makhadoshumba/Database-Creation-and-Manipulation-Labs/README.md

 <img height= 880px width= 880px src="assets/2.1.2.png">

-Manipulating and filtering the data that I recieve from the Employees table( I wanna see every employee that is recieving a salary more than R50 000):
+Manipulating and filtering the data that is recieved from the Employees table( I wanna see every employee that is recieving a salary more than R50 000):
 <img height= 880px width= 880px src="assets/2.1.3.png">

-Manipulating and filtering the data that I recieve from the Employees table(I want to recieve every employee whose lastname has an '%a%' in it):
+Manipulating and filtering the data that id recieved from the Employees table(I want to recieve every employee whose lastname has an '%a%' in it):
 <img height= 880px width= 880px src="assets/2.2.png">